 - Turn the eggplant every few minutes to ensure uniform roasting.
 It will take about 12-14 minutes to roast the eggplant.

-- The eggplant should be soft and nicely charred at this point.
-To test, insert a clean knife or fork into the center of the eggplant; if it passes through without resistance, the eggplants are done.
+- At this point, the eggplant should be soft and nicely charred.
+To test, insert a clean knife or fork into the center of the eggplant; if it passes through without resistance, the eggplant is done.
 Cooking time can be increased if required.

 - Cover the roasted eggplant with a foil and let it cool for some time.